CommanderBot-Dev/commanderbot-py/README.md

 python -m commanderbot --help
 ```

-There are three ways to provide your bot token:
+There are several ways to provide a bot token:

 1. (Recommended) As the `BOT_TOKEN` environment variable: `BOT_TOKEN=put_your_bot_token_here`
+   - Supports `.env` files: use `.env` in the working directory or provide the `--envfile` option
 2. As a CLI option: `--token put_your_bot_token_here`
+3. As a standalone file: `--tokenfile path_to_file_with_bot_token`
-3. Manually, when prompted during start-up
+4. Manually, when prompted during start-up

 Here's an example that provides the bot token as an argument: